Malkrich/PathTracing/README.md

 ./PathTracing
 ```

+__Note :__ When running the program, the GUI display might not be good looking in the beginning.
+In the _helper/_ there is _.ini_ file that will fix this issue.
+This file has to be copied and passed in the root directory, before running the program.

 ### Windows

 The program can also be built on __Windows__ using __Premake__ and __Visual Studio__.
 To build the project, double click on _Build_Windows.bat_.
 This will create a solution file (_.sln_) that can be then opened to run the program.